HandyFox/BlackBoard_HD/README.md

 ![BlackBoard2](https://user-images.githubusercontent.com/96256497/155852285-1de241bd-8ae2-48d1-b8a6-6d207d89ef30.png)

-Version 1.0
+Version 1.1

-Sheldon Fox 2020
+Sheldon Fox 2022

-Download Entire .zip here https://drive.google.com/file/d/1qodNX1XVF2f73Wd73Y3TYmiFpy149dqB/view?usp=sharing

-To edit the source code you will need to download the .zip file from the link above.
-Then download the .au3 files show above and place them in the same folder as "BlackBoard Hd.exe" after that you can simply edit BlackBoard_Update.au3 with the Autoit editor.
+For Regular installations simply run the BlackBoard_HD_Install.exe If you wish to compile or edit the source code first run the BlackBoard_HD_Install.exe, then unzip the BlackBoard_HD_For_Manual_Compilation.zip any where on your computer and edit BlackBoard_Update.au3 with the Autoit editor of your choice.

 'A high definition blackboard that allows you to easily manage your students grades'